Dr. Chinyere Grace Okafor, poet, playwright and fiction writer, is

 at Wichita State University.
 She has taught at WSU in some capacity since 2006 and also serves as an INTON certified instructor of English Composition & Business Technical Writing for Butler Community College with a QM emphasis in online teaching.
 Her areas of focus include, feminism, gender studies, literature, media literacy, popular culture and adolescence.
 She possesses MA Degrees in Liberal Studies: Anthropology, Sociology & Women’s Studies; as well as, an MA in English Literature.
 She has presented her own research at several conferences including the 21st Annual Women in Society Conference in Marist, New York, and the Midwest Sociological Symposium and has been a guest speaker at several events: including the Women’s Summit covering such topics as Women in Media & Women Empowerment.

 She is an active member in the Midwest Sociological Society, the National Women’s Study Association, and the Society for the Scientific Study of Sexuality.
 Her most recent certifications include Teaching & Learning, Online Teaching & Course Creation, Professional Development, and Gender & Sexuality Studies.
 Simon is qualified to teach through the following Learning Management Systems: Blackboard, ANGEL, and Canvas.
 She works with the following student groups on campus: FOCUS (WSU Feminists) alongside Dr. Jodie Hertzog and the faculty advisor for the Women’s Studies student group: SAFE (Student Action for Equality).
 Recent course designs and offerings consist of: Visual Sociology, Femme Fatale & the Fighting F*ck Toy, Men & Masculinities, and Intimate Relations.
 She also teaches in steady rotation: Diverse Women in Popular Culture, Women in Society Issues, Women in Society Images, Feminism & Girl Culture, Women’s Personal Narrative, Introduction to Sociology, and Marriage & Family

-Rannfrid Thelle is Senior Fairmount Lecturer in the Ransom-Butler Department of Religion at WSU.
-She got her PhD in Old Testament/Hebrew Bible at the University of Oslo, Norway, where she taught biblical studies for several years.
-At WSU, Rannfrid Thelle teaches New Testament, Women and the Bible, Violence and the Bible, Archaeology and the Bible, and occasionally also Biblical Hebrew.
+Rannfrid Thelle is Assistant Professor of Religion in the Department of Women’s Studies and Religion.
+She earned her PhD in Old Testament/Hebrew Bible at the University of Oslo, Norway, where she taught biblical studies for several years.
+At WSU, Rannfrid Thelle teaches New Testament, Old Testament, Women and the Bible, Violence and the Bible, Archaeology and the Bible, and occasionally also Biblical Hebrew.